 Reisig has spoken, and scotched an almost seduction.

-Dru has woken, risen, wandered in search of the cat, found him curled up in tall grass – he’d dosed off again – and has settled herself a few feet away, not wanting to disturb his well-earned rest.
-The early dim is brightening rapidly, the grip of day taking hold.
+Dru has woken, risen, wandered in search of the cat, found him curled up in tall grass – he’d dozed off again – and has settled herself a few feet away, not wanting to disturb his well-earned rest.
+The early dim is brightening, the grip of day taking hold.
 She moves closer to stroke him awake, and is aghast to note two rats slumbering by his side.

 Opening an eye, he reacts to her confused astonishment.
 “Shsssh,” he warns.
 “Tilly and Willow, the mamas of our four.
 Move slowly.
 Lie flat to the ground, not to tower over them, and smile-smile-smile.
 They are shy of me, and will be ten times so of you.”

 He nudges the pair gently.
-“You two, I have a friend who wants to meet you.
-Tilly, Dru – her name is Drusilla – and Merrily are already great pals.
+“You two, I have a friend here.
+Tilly, Dru – meet Drusilla – she and Merrily are already great pals.
 Willow, she adores your wee ones.”

 “Hello there,” coos Dru.
 “Your babies are cute as they can be.”
 (Sly translates, of course.)